Calvin-Kuo/calvinkuo/src/data/about.md

 - At 20, I learned about resiliency when faced with rejection.
 I interned as a software engineer for Johnson & Johnson and Huawei where I strengthened my understanding about cloud architecture.

 - At 21, I was selected to be a Computer Science instructor and taught my first university course.
-I also completed an internship with AT&T's Technology Development Program as a Technical Project Manager Intern.
+I also completed an internship with AT&T's Technology Development Program as a Technical Product Manager.
 This year I learned how to develop Augmented Reality (AR) and Virtual Reality (VR) applications.

 - At 22, I graduated from Rutgers University with a Bachelor of Science in Computer Science.
-I joined AT&T as a Technical Project Manager as part of their Cloud Architecture team.
+I joined AT&T as a Technical Product Manager as part of their Cloud Architecture team.

 - At 23, while working full-time, I began pursuing my Master of Engineering degree at Cornell University.
 I was also promoted to Senior Technical Product Manager at AT&T within the Enterprise Advertising Data team.

 - At 24, I filed my first patent with the U.S. Patent Office.
-After proven results and leadership recognition for my impact, I was promoted to Senior System Engineering Manager at AT&T working within the Network Data Automation Intelligence team.
+After proven results and leadership recognition for my impact, I was promoted to Senior System Engineering Manager at AT&T working within the Data Artificial Intelligence team.

-- At 26, after years of investing and strengthening my financial competencies, I officially surpassed a net worth of $1 million and became a millionaire.
+- At 26, after years of strategic investing and diligent personal finance, I officially surpassed a net worth of $1 million and became a millionaire.
+I continue to stengthen my financial competencies in areas such as real estate and crypto.

 - At 27, well... this year is still being written...